Xmerlin7/YouTube/README.md

 # YouTube
-A static version of youtube.com
+A static clone of youtube.com